 To visualize how patterns of land use and transportation interact, compare Division Street with Minnesota State Highway 3, which runs roughly parallel to Division Street, but has four plus lanes of traffic that generally moves faster than the posted 30 mile-per-hour speed limit.
 Highway 3 is good for driving through Northfield quickly or driving from downtown to Target, but reaching a store, school or office requires getting off the highway.
-It is unpleasant to walk along and unsafe to cross on foot and unhealthy to live next to.
+It is unpleasant to walk along and unsafe to cross on foot.